Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 HOOKS="... block mdadm_udev <b>encrypt</b> filesystems ..."
 </pre>

-Also, other hooks might be necessary depending on your computer physical and encryption setups.
+Other hooks might be necessary depending on the physical computer and encryption setups.
-For example, for USB keyboards, the hook `keyboard` needs to be added to make sure they work early in userspace.
-Also, dont forget to add it before the `encrypt` hook, otherwise you will not be able to type the passphase. `HOOKS="... keyboard encrypt ..."`
+For example, for USB keyboards, the hook `keyboard` needs to be added to make sure it works early in userspace.
+Also dont forget that this hook needs to be set before the `encrypt`, otherwise it will not be possible to type the passphase.
-For example, if you have a swap partition / LVM the `resume` might be needed.
-Check the Archwiki.

 #### (Optional) Create initial ramdisk